-Nobody knows what the ultimate impacts of the current shock are going to be, and whether it will quickly abate and supply/demand simply rebound to prior levels, or whether there may be longer term ripple effects for the global economy.
+Nobody knows what the ultimate impacts of this community-driven stock volatility will be, and whether it will quickly abate and supply/demand simply rebound to prior levels, or whether there may be longer term ripple effects on blue chip stocks and eventually the global economy.

 From our standpoint, we’re comfortable operating in any environment.
 Why?